Antonio Carpio

 Antonio Tirol Carpio ([anˈtɔnjo ˈkaɾpjo]; born October 26, 1949) is a former associate justice of the Supreme Court of the Philippines.
-He was sworn in as member of the High Court by President Gloria Macapagal Arroyo on October 26, 2001, and served until his retirement on October 26, 2019.
-He served as Associate Justice of the Supreme Court of the Philippines for a period of eighteen (18) years.
-He also served as chief justice in an acting capacity at least three separate times during his tenure as Senior Associate Justice.
+He was sworn in as a member of the Supreme Court by President Gloria Macapagal Arroyo on October 26, 2001, and served until his retirement on October 26, 2019.
+He served as associate justice of the Supreme Court of the Philippines for a period of eighteen years.
+He also served as chief justice in an acting capacity several times during his tenure as Senior Associate Justice.